Tri-State Area Officials Sound Alarms As Coronavirus Shutdowns Likely To Impact Holiday Season

 A curfew is in effect in a COVID hot spot in New Jersey and New York residents are gearing-up for a possible shutdown order, which is likely certain to happen after Thanksgiving, CBS2’s Christina Fan reported Saturday.

-“The virus doesn’t know if it’s Thanksgiving or Christmas of Chanukah.
-It just knows it has to reproduce in a host, and that host is us,” said Surah Saggar, chief of infectious disease at Holy Name Medical Center.
+“The virus doesn’t know if it’s Thanksgiving or Christmas or Chanukah.
+It just knows it has to reproduce in a host, and that host is us,” said Suraj Saggar, chief of infectious disease at Holy Name Medical Center.

 Officials are doubling down as hospitalizations in New Jersey have more than doubled since Nov.
 1, but doctors say they are much better equipped to fight COVID now than during the first wave in the spring.